About Regulation T calls

 The following are the most common reasons why you might get a Reg T call.

-• Options assignment: If you have options assignments and don't have sufficient funds in your brokerage account to cover the 50% minimum initial requirement for stock purchased, you may get a Reg T call.
+• Options assignment: If you have options assignments and don't have sufficient funds in your investing account to cover the 50% minimum initial requirement for stock purchased, you may get a Reg T call.

 • ACH reversals: If a deposit you made has been reversed, you may get a Reg T call for insufficient funds.
 You may need to reinitiate your deposit to immediately cover any trades made.